Helping the homeless out of homelessness

 Janet has three children and seven grandchildren.
 As a local primary school teacher, she helped to influence and shape many more as well!
 Her retirement from work gave Janet spare time for helping others.
 Already very much involved with activities in her church led Janet into volunteering her services to help at the Foodbank as well, and it was whilst working there that Janet heard about the Outreach Centre just before it opened.
 As a volunteer at the Outreach Centre, (mainly on breakfast duties) since 2016, she has become a valued member of the team.
 A late arrival to trusteeship, Janet has a good working knowledge of the Outreach Centre's Christian ethos and values, which meet well with her own, whilst her first-hand knowledge of those who are the subject of the help provided at the Outreach Centre, adds a further understanding of their needs.

-Gary May - Trustee
+Richard Jones - Trustee

 Alan Boxall - Trustee